Rhodesia: Sports

 As Rhodesia was a former colony of the United Kingdom, all of the sports that were born in the United Kingdom enjoyed considerable popularity in Rhodesia; especially cricket, rugby, water polo, football, netball, golf, tennis (including the Rhodesian Open Tennis Championships), lawn bowls, field hockey, etc. Just like neighbouring South Africa, Rhodesia was barred from both competing against and participating with Commonwealth member countries.

 One of the biggest triumphs in Rhodesia sports history was when the team defeated the New Zealand national rugby team 10-8 while the All Blacks were touring South Africa.
 They are 1 of 8 nations to ever defeat the All Blacks and the only non-test nation to have ever beaten them.
-As this was the only game the two nations ever played they also have the unique honour of having a 100% win record against the All Blacks.